AI4PFAS/AI4PFAS/README.md

 # AI for PFAS
 <img src='./media/toc-ai4pfas-01.svg' alt='AI for PFAS workflow can drive future experiments by making an informed decision based on uncertainty to select chemicals for prediction and future study.'></img>

 A deep learning expedition into PFAS toxicity.
-The preprint can be accessed [here](https://chemrxiv.org/articles/preprint/Uncertainty-Informed_Deep_Transfer_Learning_of_PFAS_Toxicity/14397140).
+The manuscript can be accessed [here](https://pubs.acs.org/doi/10.1021/acs.jcim.1c01204).

 ##### Contents
  1. [Brief](#brief)